Technical Info - The Website

 Website Technicalities

-The navbar makes best use of available space with minimum graphics and loads only once on first visit to the website.
-The rollover buttons are entirely generated in CSS.
-Some harmless cookies are set by the stats link.
-JavaScript prevents page hijacking and displays a clock in the status bar.
+Although the site still uses the deprecated 'Frames' method, the navbar makes best use of available space with minimum graphics and it loads into the browser cache only once on the first visit, making pages quickly.
+Rollover buttons are entirely generated in CSS.
+Cookies are not directly used by this website but, upon loading the home page, the 'Webstats' site generates its own cookies when its logo is loaded.
+A small JavaScript line on the top pages prevents page hijacking.
+The alternative text menu system is a nod in the direction of 'accessibility' and might be useful for old browsers, small monitor sizes and mobile devices.
 Modern browsers all work well.
-The alternative text menu system is a nod in the direction of 'accessibility' and useful for small monitor sizes and mobile devices.

 Server